Home Majors Construction Engineering

-Construction Engineering Degree
+Construction Engineering

 Students study the planning, design, and management of construction projects, including structural systems, project scheduling, cost estimation, and construction safety.
 Graduates typically pursue careers as construction engineers, project managers, site supervisors, and estimators for general contractors and engineering firms.
 The massive scale of U.S. infrastructure investment creates strong and growing demand for construction engineers.

-What Construction Engineering Graduates Do
+What Construction Engineering graduates do

 Your degree in Construction Engineering places you at the crucial intersection of design and reality.
 You’ll likely start as a field or project engineer, spending your days on-site, translating blueprints into tangible structures.
 This means troubleshooting when a steel shipment is delayed, interpreting soil reports, and coordinating with subcontractors to keep the project moving.
 Alternatively, you might begin as a cost estimator, diving deep into project plans to calculate the precise labor, material, and time required for a build.